argonne-lcf/AR2024/05_science/highlights.md

 layout: page

 title: 2024 Science Highlights
 intro: "In 2024, researchers from around the globe leveraged ALCF's supercomputing and AI resources to drive breakthroughs across a diverse array of scientific fields.
-Highlights from the past year include an AI-driven protein design framework, offering new pathways for drug development; large-scale simulation campaigns to advance fusion energy science and hypersonic aircraft research; and a collaboration with NASA to simulate the cosmos, aiding preparations for future telescopes.
+Highlights from the past year include a novel AI-driven approach to protein design; large-scale simulation campaigns advancing fusion energy science and hypersonic aircraft research; and a collaboration with NASA to simulate the cosmos in preparation for upcoming telescopes.
 These highlights represent just a sampling of the groundbreaking work being done by ALCF users to accelerate scientific discovery and innovation."
 teaser-img-source: ALCF-MProtDPO.png
 theme: white
 permalink: science/highlights